Bifurcations of embedded curves and towards an extension of Taubes' Gromov invariant to Calabi-Yau 3-folds: A necessary condition for bifurcations

 with $r = (2h-2) - k(2g-2)$ being the expected complex dimension of $\overline\clM_h(C,k)$.

 We can now define the $\lambda$-thickened moduli space

 which is also a topological manifold, near the point $(x,C,\varphi:C'\to C,0)$.
 Moreover, its natural projection to $\clM_g^\text{emb}(X,\clF',A)$ is a topological submersion of relative dimension $2r + \dim E$ near this point.
-The loci in \eqref{cover-aux-thick} and \eqref{cover-thick} where the $E$-coordinate vanishes respectively form local orbispace charts for \eqref{cover-aux} and \eqref{cover}.
+The loci in \eqref{cover-aux-thick} and \eqref{cover-thick} where the $E$-coordinate vanishes respectively form local \'etale charts for the orbispaces \eqref{cover-aux} and the analogue of \eqref{cover} with $\clF$ replaced by $\clF'$.